geoserver/geoserver-history/doc/en/user/source/community/css/tutorial.rst

 .. highlight:: css

-However, ``PropertyIsBetween`` can easily be replaced by a combination of two comparison selectors.
+The ``PropertyIsBetween`` filter does not directly translate to CSS.
+Instead, we use a combination of two comparison selectors.
 In CSS, you can apply multiple selectors to a rule by simply placing them one after the other.
 Selectors separated by only whitespace must ALL be satisfied for a style to apply.
 Multiple such groups